jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 directory.
 Edit the following command options if needed:

 - -c Location of the GHG inventory files
+- -n Location of the GHG iventory files for NIR section in CRFReporter
+- -i Location of the GHG inventory comment files for CRFReporter
 - -p Location of the empty (i.e. no inventory data) PartyProfile xml from CRFReporter
 - -x Location of the PartyProfile result file to be imported to CRFReporter
-- -n Location of the specific CRFReporter NIR files
-- -i Location of the CRFReporter Comment files
 - -y Inventory year (the last year in CRFReporter)

+It has been practice that all GHG inventory files are in the same *crf* directory.

 Practical note: the options -b, -k,-l and -m (in `run-ghg-master.sh`, not shown here) refer to ubiquitous configuration files that come with the lukeghg package.